 Materials required for making a visiting scholar application:

-In order to be considered for visiting scholar placement with the Linguistics Program at USC, we request that you submit the following materials (electronically, if possible):
+In order to be considered for visiting scholar placement with the Linguistics Program at UofSC, we request that you submit the following materials (electronically, if possible):

 - A current curriculum vitae.

 - A one-two page statement outlining your research or creative goals and plans for your stay here.
 In this statement, you should clearly indicate which faculty member (or members) you hope to have mentoring you.

 - An indication of how you will be supported during your visit here.

 Upon receipt of the above materials, we will circulate them to (the relevant) faculty.
 If a department faculty member agrees to serve as your mentor and the department feels that your visit here would be mutually beneficial, then the department will issue an invitation to you and you can begin making the appropriate arrangements.

 If you are accepted as a visiting scholar, you would be officially affiliated with the University of South Carolina during your stay here.
 South Carolina can provide you with library privileges and other support as detailed in the webpage for International Support for Faculty and Staff.
 You would be entitled to audit courses (that is, sit in on lectures without receiving academic credit) at the discretion of the instructor for those courses.
 The staff members of the International Support Office are listed on the Human Resources staff page.
 Additional helpful information on visas and the visa process is available from the International Visitors Office of the National Academies.